hyron-group/reference/buildIn-features/param-parser.plugins.md

 }
 ```

 As you can see, it's extremely easy, isn't it?
-This is one of the features supported by the hyron, so you don't need to declare any more syntax
+This is one of the features supported by Hyron, so you don't need to declare any more syntax

 In addition, param-parser also supports some other interesting features such as bellow